 Best European Destinations chosen by tourists (part 2/2)

 We continue our journey and our list of the best European destinations, so you can get inspired for your summer holiday.
-Check out the other destinations chosen by tourists here.
+Check out the Top European destinations chosen by tourists here.

 5. Funchal, Portugal